|

 when he wrote, you know, everything,

-because then he fucking died?
+because then he fucking

-We should probably stop here
+sex.
+I should probably stop

 and mention that, after doing